Circuit de Spa-Francorchamps: Original layout

 Spa is located in the Belgian Ardennes countryside, and the long old circuit was, and for most parts still is, used as an everyday public road, and there were houses, trees, electric poles, fields and other obstacles located right next to the track.
 Before 1970, there were no safety modifications of any kind done to the circuit and the conditions of the circuit were, aside from a few straw bales, virtually identical to everyday civilian use.
 Former Formula One racing driver and team owner Jackie Oliver was quoted as saying "if you went off the road, you didn't know what you were going to hit".

 Before the 1979 changes, Spa-Francorchamps was the fastest road circuit in Europe, and it had a reputation for being dangerous and very fast – it demanded calmness from drivers, and most were frightened of it.
-The old Spa circuit was unique in that speeds were consistently high with hardly any let-up at all for three to four minutes.
+The former Spa circuit was distinguished by its sustained high-speed characteristics, wherein drivers experienced little to no reduction in velocity throughout a lap duration of approximately three to four minutes.
 This made it an extraordinarily difficult mental challenge, because most of the corners were taken at more than 180 mph and were not quite flat – every corner was as important as the one before it.
 If a driver lifted the throttle more than expected, then whole seconds, not tenths, would be lost.
 The slightest error of any kind carried multiple harsh consequences, but this also worked inversely: huge advantages could be gained if a driver came out of a corner slightly faster.